- 24889 Lauderdale St, Mooresville, AL 35649

 Caroline Grace is our animal lover and simply could not choose.
 She loved ALL of the animals.
 Her favorite may have been Cupcake the potbellied pig.
 She is the Queen of the Farm.

 1818 Farms, named after the year Mooresville was incorporated, is constantly evolving.
 What began as a little dream is now a business for this family.
-You can find the McCrary’s at Greene Street Market in Huntsville and at the Athens Farmer’s Market.
-They sell their goods at Harrison Brothers in downtown Huntsville and Salon Katerra, Portobello Gifts, Mooresville Mercantile and in their online store at www.1818farms.com.
+You can find the McCrary’s at farmers markets all over North Alabama.
+They also sell their goods at Harrison Brothers in downtown Huntsville, Mooresville Mercantile and in their online store at www.1818farms.com.

 There are several opportunities to visit the farm.
-1818 Farms doesn’t have set hours but they are open by appointment ($5 per person for a farm tour) and for events such as children’s birthday parties, girl scout/boy scout outings, private tours, photo shoots, sheep shearing parties (once per year), Farm-to-Table Dinners and Story Time Adventures.
-Natasha is constantly dreaming up more fun activities so it is best to get on their email list or friend them on their Facebook Page.
+In a normal year, 1818 Farms doesn’t have set hours but they are open by appointment ($5 per person for a farm tour) and for events such as children’s birthday parties, girl scout/boy scout outings, private tours, photo shoots, sheep shearing parties (once per year), Farm-to-Table Dinners.
+Natasha is constantly dreaming up more fun activities so it is best to get on their email list or find them on their Facebook Page.

 If You Go

-- For parties keep the number small (10 guests plus the bday child)… it’s an intimate setting where smaller is better for learning, attention and better opportunity for hands on involvement by all
+- For parties keep the number small (10 guests plus the birthday child)… it’s an intimate setting where smaller is better for learning, attention and better opportunity for hands on involvement by all.

 - I would recommend if doing a birthday party that the children are all at least four years old, especially boys.
 This is an opportunity to learn, touch, and interact.
 Younger children may not have the attention span for this.